Wadebanks1-creator/hello-world/README.md

 # hello-world
 new repository
+My name is Wade
-I am new to github, and I lok forward to meeting new people I'm self-taught, but I'm now taking a javascript course on MDN.
+I am new to github, and I look forward to meeting new people.
+I'm self-taught in HTML,CSS and Javascript and  I'm now taking a front-end  course on MDN.